jhollinger/ruby-diftw/README.md

 Dependency Injection For The Win!
 A small gem for simple, yet flexible, dependency injection in Ruby.

 Some say you don't need DI in Ruby.
 Perhaps.
 Others say you don't need a DI *library* in Ruby.
-Probably true, but only in the pedantic sense that you don't a DI library for *any* language.
-But I'll take a nice, idiomatic DI library over "just pass every dependency to all your constructors!" any day.
+Probably true, but only in the pedantic sense that you don't need a DI library for *any* language.
+But I'll take a nice, idiomatic DI library over "just manually pass in every dependency to all your constructors!" any day.
 I couldn't find one, so I wrote this.

 ## Basic Use